 ‘Heuristic evaluation’ was pioneered by Jakob Nielsen and Rolf Molich in 1990.
-This is the definition of the term from their website – Heuristic evaluation is a usability engineering method for finding the usability problems in a user interface design so that they can be attended to as part of an iterative design process.
+This is their definition of the term – Heuristic evaluation is a usability engineering method for finding the usability problems in a user interface design so that they can be attended to as part of an iterative design process.
 Heuristic evaluation involves having a small set of evaluators examine the interface and judge its compliance with recognized usability principles (the “heuristics”).
 Originally envisaged as a framework of principles to make ‘Web Design’ holistic; these principles are now applied in a wide variety of industries where design and creation of products are involved.

 Ten Usability Heuristics